tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 A _resource_ is an integer quantity that the judging party allows to trade.
 In our case study, the set of resources will be fixed at the beginning of the game, to:

-- Trust
-- Loyalty
 - Cash/money/currency
-- Voting promises
+- Voting promises [FIXME: Decide votes vs. voting promises]

 #### Amount
 An _amount_ is a defined, positive integer, quantity of a single resource.